 Counsel are required to file documents electronically rather than in paper unless a judge or justice of the peace orders otherwise.

 Self-represented accused persons are strongly encouraged to file documents electronically whenever possible.
 Access to courthouses is strictly limited due to the COVID-19 pandemic.
 If you are unable to file materials for a criminal matter by email, please contact your local courthouse by email or telephone, or by attending at your local courthouse.
-The addresses and phone numbers of all Ontario Court of Justice courthouses are posted on the Ministry of the Attorney General website.
+See the Contacts and Courthouse Information page on the OCJ website; the addresses and phone numbers of all Ontario Court of Justice courthouses are posted on the Ministry of the Attorney General website.

 The Ontario Court of Justice will accept electronically signed documents where a signature is required.
-An electronic signature consists of electronic information that identifies the signatory and the date and place of signing.
+See Rule 3.4 of the Criminal Rules of the Ontario Court of Justice

 Counsel are encouraged to refer to the guidelines of the Law Society of Ontario with respect to virtual commissioning during the COVID-19 pandemic: Frequently Asked Practice Management Questions about COVID-19.